dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### Augmenting constructors

-Augmenting constructors works similar to augmenting a function, with some extra rules to handle features unique to constructors like initializer lists.
-Factory constructors, generative constructors, and const constructors (factory and generative) can be augmented.
-Redirecting constructors can't be augmented, though a class-like augmentation can add *new* redirecting constructors.
+Augmenting constructors works similar to augmenting a function, with some extra rules to handle features unique to constructors like redirections and initializer lists.

-*We could support augmenting redirecting constructors, but the use cases seem rare.
-Supporting this would require a way to specify that a constructor is redirecting without actually providing the redirection since the augmentation needs to fill that in and can't replace an existing redirection in the introductory declaration.*

 It's a **compile-time error** if: